sematic-ai/sematic/docs/deploy.md

-If you have chosen to deploy Sematic in such a way that users of Sematic will use a different URL for the server from what should be used for jobs on your Kubernetes cluster, you may also need to set `SEMATIC_WORKER_API_ADDRESS`.
+If you have chosen to deploy Sematic in such a way that users of Sematic will use a different URL for the server from what should be used for jobs on your Kubernetes cluster (e.g. users access via a reverse proxy that's not needed on Kubernetes), you may also need to set `SEMATIC_WORKER_API_ADDRESS`.
 That will set the URL to be used from Kubernetes, while `SEMATIC_API_ADDRESS` will be used from your machine.
 {% endhint %}